Mjolnir42/soma/docs/soma/command_reference/job::list.md

 system | self | | no | yes
 self | job | list | yes | no

+The commands `list outstanding` and `list local` require no permissions since they only work with the local client cache.

 # EXAMPLES

 ```